 Bradfield can do better on the climate emergency.

 The disruption that we are living through with the pandemic will be nothing compared to the disruption caused by climate change.
-There will be days when it will be simply too dangerous to leave our homes with scorching heatwaves and cyclonic wild storms.
+There will be days when it will be simply too dangerous to leave our homes with scorching heatwaves or other extreme weather events such as wild storms.

 Bradfield needs to ensure that Australia makes genuine commitment to taking action on climate change at the UN Climate Change Conference in Glasgow in November, 2021.
 It needs to make a commitment to achieving net zero emissions 'preferably' by 2030.

 If we can take action, based on expert scientific advice, for the COVID health crisis - we can do it for climate crisis.